hake-stake/audit-portfolio/README.md

 I also host [Proof of Podcast](https://x.com/ProofOf_Podcast), where I engage with founders, builders, and elite security researchers to explore the cutting edge of blockchain development and security.

 ## Portfolio sample

+This is a not an exhaustive list.

-Links point to public audit reports where available.
-Items marked `undisclosed` link to public project/code references where no public report is available.
+Links point to public audit reports where available, otherwise they are marked `undisclosed`.

 ### Spearbit/Certora/Offbeat + others (2025 - Present)